 fresh cilantro for topping

-Add the chopped chicken and coat in curry paste.
+Add the chopped chicken to the pot and coat in curry paste.
 Pour in tomatoes.
 Using the wooden spoon again scrape the bottom of the pot to incorporate any bits that are sticking.
 The acidity of the tomatoes helps here.
 Add can of coconut milk.
 Let simmer uncovered for 30-40 minutes, stirring once or twice.
 Taste test for salt and pepper.
-Stir in sugar and butter.
+Stir in butter.
 At this point I let the curry rest on the stove for about an hour to cool and thicken and for the flavours to mingle.
 Serve over rice or quinoa and sprinkle with fresh chopped cilantro.